takekoputa/website/src/pages/work.md

 I'll be returning to Google for another internship in summer 2026.

+**Research Interests:** I started my PhD thinking about the inevitable **address translation** bottlenecks in **scatter/gather** operations of **vector architectures**.
+At some point, I realized this has always been a **data prefetching** problem.
+This led to Pickle, a prefetcher for irregular memory accesses.

 ---

 ## Research

-My research work involves building the right tools for modeling hardware and writing software for new hardware.
+My research builds tools for hardware modeling and finds the right interface between hardware and software.

-- **[Pickle Prefetcher]** I drive the development of Pickle, a last-level cache prefetcher for irregular memory accesses, in collaboration with AMD Research.
+- **[Pickle Prefetcher]** I lead the development of Pickle, a last-level cache prefetcher for irregular memory accesses, in collaboration with AMD Research.
-Instead of inferring patterns, Pickle executes programmer-supplied prefetch kernels on programmable compute at the LLC, with hardware managing the resulting prefetches.
+In our paradigm, the software provides prefetch kernels, which generate prefetch requests that are handled by the hardware to deliver timely prefetches.
+As the kernels are real code rather than inferred patterns, they can prefetch for hash-indexed lookups, predicated traversals, and other accesses that have long resisted hardware prefetchers, a direction the field's decades-long focus on pattern recognition has left underexplored.
 On graph analytics workloads, Pickle delivers significant speedups at only 2% DRAM traffic overhead.
   - Preprint: [arXiv](https://arxiv.org/abs/2511.19973); a newer version is under review.
   - Trivia:
     - This project is named after my first cat, Pickle.
 She loves to play fetch, tends to take off before I throw the ball (*prefetching*), and ignores the bad throws (*conditional prefetching*).
-    - This [paper](https://research.google/pubs/limoncello-prefetchers-for-scale/) and this [paper](https://research.google/pubs/classifying-memory-access-patterns-for-prefetching/) convinced me that inaccurate prefetches accumulate at scale, and focusing on prefetch accuracy and prefetch timeliness is the right approach.
+    - The [Limoncello](https://research.google/pubs/limoncello-prefetchers-for-scale/) paper and the [Classifying Memory Access Patterns for Prefetching](https://research.google/pubs/classifying-memory-access-patterns-for-prefetching/) paper convinced me that inaccurate prefetches accumulate at scale, and focusing on prefetch accuracy and prefetch timeliness is the right approach.

 - **[Choreographer]** I drive the development of Choreographer, a gem5-based framework enabling hardware/software co-design for near-cache accelerators, in collaboration with AMD Research.
 Because these accelerators touch every layer of the hardware/software stack, evaluating them demands full-system visibility.
-Choreographer provides exactly that: a cluster of out-of-order CPUs, a chiplet-based on-chip network with a fully detailed MOESI coherence protocol using gem5's CHI, and the complete software stack, all running in full-system simulation.
+Choreographer provides exactly that: it models the accelerator alongside a cluster of high-performance out-of-order CPUs, a chiplet-based on-chip network with a fully detailed MOESI coherence protocol via gem5's CHI, and the complete software stack, all in full-system simulation.
   - Pickle is built on Choreographer.
 I extend the framework to track the source of every cache miss and measure prefetch usefulness across the system.
   - Codebase: [GitHub](https://github.com/pickle-device)
   - Preprint: [arXiv](https://arxiv.org/abs/2510.26944); a newer version is on the way.